-Continuing education (CE) is available for plenaries, debates, clinical case series, and symposia.
-There are no fees for CE activities.
-Sessions with CE available are noted on the conference program.
+Continuing education (CE) is no longer available for the 2024 STI Prevention Conference as of October 21, 2024.
+CE was available for plenaries, debates, clinical case series, and symposia.
+There were no fees for CE activities.
+Sessions with CE available were noted on the conference program.

 Participants should be able to: